atul799/Effective_Sales/Module2_Strategic_Sales_Planning/Lesson6/Strategizer.md

-mechanical engineer and a VP of people management, father of three kids, and a redcoats sport lover, practicing paragliding and waking board.
+Mechanical engineer and a VP of people & management, father of three kids, and a redcoats sport lover, practicing paragliding and waking board.
 Fabio Kapitanovas